usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

   > "One unit of credit in lecture, seminar, and discussion work should approximate one hour of direct faculty instruction and a minimum of two hours of out-of-class student work per week through one 15-week semester."

 As this is a 4 credit course, students must spend a **minimum** of 8 hours of out-of-class work per week to earn a non-failing (D&ndash; or higher) letter grade.
-To earn a passing C or higher letter grade (as required for the CS major and minor), students should expect to spend closer to **10 to 15 hours per week** on projects and assignments.
+To earn a passing C or higher letter grade (as required for the CS major and minor), students should expect to spend closer to **10 to 15 hours per week** on projects and labs.

 <i class="fas fa-hourglass-half"></i>
 Think of this class like a part-time job.
 If you do not put in the time, you will not make it to the final project.
 Many students do not pass due to poor time management!